ellisonleao/valid-links/README.rst

 Do i need this lib?
 -------------------

 I don't know!
-Currently i am using to check for bad links on my `magitools <https://github.com/ellisonleao/magictools>`_ README file.
+Currently i am using to check for bad links on my `magictools <https://github.com/ellisonleao/magictools>`_ README file.
 I hope it can serve for many purposes in the future.

 Roadmap